-Carleton College rounded out the year with financing for its housing and other needs.
-The College chose a variable rate structure with interest reset weekly.
-The bonds were issued in June and used to finance the completion of an academic and dining facility, apartment-style housing units for approximately 100 students and lakeside campus improvements.
-The Series Five-G bonds were issued in the principal amount of \$23,000,000 and liquidity for the tender feature was provided by a commercial bank.
+St. Olaf College returned to the bond market in October 2000.
+The College chose a variable rate structure with the interest rate reset weekly.
+The Series Five-H bonds were issued in October, 2000 and used to finance the renovation of the St. Olaf Center to house the Art and Dance Departments.
+The Series Five-H bonds were issued in the principal amount of \$14,475,000 and liquidity for the tender feature was provided by a commercial bank.